"Lithium to the MAX!"

 OTC: MAXXF

-Watch for the launching of a dynamic new MAX Power website coming soon!
+Watch for the debut of MAX Power’s dynamic new website very soon!

 Stay up to date on the latest MAX Power news.